 - Today, write the "Question to consider" from the chapter on the board.
-Let students know that they should keep this question in mind as they re-read the chapter, and you will be discussing it later in the class. - Guided Reading Divide students into partners or small groups, and have them reread the chapter.
-This would be a wonderful activity to invite parent volunteers to help with, to read with the students and facilitate small group discussions. - When they finish reading, the students should discuss the "Question to consider" in their groups, and each student should write a short answer to the question on a slip of paper or note card, which you may choose to use as an exit ticket for the class. - After students have had a chance to discuss in their small groups, invite students to share their ideas, and a facilitate a large-group discussion about the question.
+Let students know that they should keep this question in mind as they re-read the chapter, and you will be discussing it later in the class. - Guided Reading If you can have enough parent volunteers, divide students into small groups, and re-read the chapter.
+This would be a wonderful activity to invite parent volunteers to help with, to read with the students and facilitate small group discussions. - When they finish reading, adult leaders should help the students discuss the "Question to consider" in their groups. - After students have had a chance to discuss in their small groups, invite students to share their ideas, and a facilitate a large-group discussion about the question.